-On site we offer a selection of pre-packaged allergen friendly snacks in our retail hub and cafes, and Playlab Café also has made to order options, including food without gluten which is prepared in gluten free only fryers/ovens - however gluten products are prepped in other areas of the kitchen.
+On site we offer a selection of pre-packaged allergen friendly snacks in Playlab Café, as well as made to order options, including food without gluten which is prepared in gluten free only fryers/ovens - however gluten products are prepped in other areas of the kitchen.

 During daytime sessions, you are welcome to leave the park to dine and return.

 Many families, food allergy or otherwise, also use our front gate tables to picnic, or leave to eat elsewhere, and we happily let them back in if bands are intact.

 Please note that Night Rides has a no-exit policy to ensure the security of all guests.
 If you need to exit the park for a special reason, please ask to speak to the Duty Manager.